 When you make a no win no fee carpal tunnel syndrome claim with the help of an expert solicitor, you will have nothing to pay at the outset.
 You will also be given the guarantee and peace of mind of knowing that there will never be any hidden or unexpected costs along the way.

 You can read more about the no win no fee policy here or feel free to contact a solicitor if you have any questions.

 How do I make a carpal tunnel syndrome claim?

 If it is determined that you meet the criteria for a personal injury claim, it will then be up to you to choose a solicitor to represent you.
-If you choose us, which of course we hope you do, we will offer you our 100% no win no fee service.

 Your chosen injury lawyer will then start the claims process by gathering evidence to support your claim and notifying your employer and the insurance company that provide their employers’ liability policy.

-If your employer accepts liability for your carpal tunnel injury, we will then begin negotiating the amount of compensation that you should receive.
+If your employer accepts liability for your carpal tunnel injury, they will then begin negotiating the amount of compensation that you should receive.
 Providing a suitable settlement can be reached, the case will then be completed, and you will receive your compensation payment.

-If liability is denied, or if we cannot reach an agreement about the amount of damages that should be paid, the case may need to be decided in court.
+If liability is denied, or if your solicitor cannot reach an agreement about the amount of damages that should be paid, the case may need to be decided in court.
 Although in reality, the vast majority of personal injury cases of this type are settled without requiring the involvement of the courts.

 Are there any time limits for making a claim?